Meet the 2025 MedTranslate speakers & trainers

 Ekaterina Chashnikova is a medical translator, content creator, and educator with a background in pharmacy.
 Committed to spreading knowledge and helping colleagues along their career paths, Ekaterina has been providing training for language professionals since 2015.
 Ekaterina created mymedpharm.info, a knowledge hub with a collection of credible online resources for medical writers and translators.

-Session: Self-presentation for medical translators in post-localization era
+Session: Self-presentation for medical translators in a post-localization era

 Ana Sofia Correia (Portugal)